binaryfever/WNM617/Week One/Agenda.md

 3. At least 1 images
 4. At least two paragraphs
 5. Footer
-6. Basic Styling (keep it simple)
+6. Basic CSS Styling (keep it simple)

-The purpose of this challenge is to get your feet wet with HTML and CSS after the summer.
+The purpose of this challenge is to get familiar with HTML and CSS after the summer break.

 ####Assignment
 Complete a market-share comparison of two mobile devices.
 Note that your